 We at YMCA Camp Sloper have the utmost respect for all the wildlife that call Sloper Pond home.
 While there will be some temporary interruptions for the animals in and on Sloper Pond, rest assured that when the plan is complete, this will be a much better and stable environment for all.
-During the process of improving our pond, the animals will have to move.
-Our research and talks with the Department of Environmental Protection and other wildlife organizations have reassured us they will come back!
-And they will come back to a home that's even better than before.
+During the process of improving our pond, the animals will have to move away naturally from the disturbed areas.
+Our research and talks with the Department of Environmental Protection and other wildlife organizations have reassured us they will be just fine.

 Ducks, geese, swan and other birds will fly to other bodies of water in the interim.
 Muskrats, turtles, frogs and many other animals will also find their way to other nearby ponds, lakes and streams, but some animals, like the fish will need help.
-Our staff and volunteers are committed to saving and moving as much of the wildlife as possible.
+Our staff and volunteers are committed to saving and caring for as much of the wildlife as possible.